 Elon Musk’s SpaceX is revolutionizing the way we think about space travel.
 The company has used groundbreaking rocket innovations to make shipping equipment we all rely on into space.
 The company sends 10-20 rockets into space each year but Elon has recently revealed aspirations of making that number much higher.
-It also stands to reason that between Jeff Bezos’ Blue Origin, Virgin Galactic, NASA and other, emerging non-US space agencies, the number of rocket launches will only increase each year.
+It also stands to reason that between Jeff Bezos’ Blue Origin, Virgin Galactic, NASA and other, emerging non-US space agencies, the number of rocket launches will only increase each year as space tourism increases.

 There are so many reasons to be excited by this development.
 But one thing we’ll need to consider as space travel becomes more regular is how these vehicles might affect the Earth’s atmosphere at scale.
 Of course, right now we want to be clear: these emissions represent a tiny fraction of the human race’s yearly CO2 output.
-But if 1000’s of rockets per month carrying scientific or governmental payloads as well as a steady stream of space tourists: the environmental impact will be much greater.
+But if space trips come down to the price of a cheap flight 1000’s of rockets per month carrying scientific or governmental payloads as well as a steady stream of space tourists: the environmental impact will be much greater.

 As data nerds, we love doing the math on these types of issues.
 So we found the numbers we’ll need to crunch to determine the potential relative impact of these rapidly increasing rocket launches on Earth’s atmosphere.
 Here are the raw numbers: